Arun Bhardwaj

-Arun Bhardwaj (born 24 February 1969) is an ultramarathon runner from New Delhi, India.
-He is one of the first internationally acclaimed endurance racers from India.
-In 2009, he won the 567 km George Archer 6 day race in South Africa and received international recognition for the same.
+Arun Bhardwaj (born 24 February 1969) is a career civil servant and an ultramarathon runner from New Delhi, India.
+In 2009, he won the 567 km George Archer 6 day race in South Africa.
 In December 2010, he ran 186.4 km in 24 hours in Kolkata, India and thus beat his previous best of running 177 km in 24 hours.
-10568 kilometres covered so far in Int’l Races.

 Badwater Ultramarathon 2011 participation

-After completing the George Archer 6 day race in South Africa, he was invited to race in the Badwater Ultramarathon in Death Valley, California, USA, which has been deemed by National Geographic as the toughest organised race in the world.
+After completing the George Archer 6 day race in South Africa, Bhardwaj was invited to race in the Badwater Ultramarathon in Death Valley, California, USA, which has been deemed by National Geographic as the toughest organised race in the world.
 He participated in the 34th edition of the Badwater Ultramarathon between 11 July and 13 July.
 On 13 July, he completed the race in his first attempt with a time of 41 hours 6 minutes and 1 second.

 Personal life

-Born in Baghpat in Uttar Pradesh, this ultramarathoner has been running for over 17 official years.
-He now quietly lives in Uttarkashi with his wife, 2 daughters (Arunima and Sofia) & a son (Arjun).
-Arun is a vegetarian & teetotaller.
-He thrives on honey, fruit juices & sugarcane.
-Arun Shares a great bond with his children and ventured into ultra marathon running to set an example for them.